-

 11:30- 12:00

-Presentation: Trends 2026 Outlook - Powering the Future of AI
+Presentation: Trends 2026 Outlook - Powering the Future of AI with Qlik and AWS

 Everyone is looking for AI ROI.
 But with so many organisations invested — yet so few seeing a return — what needs to change?